- Outlook's Scheduling Assistant helps users plan meetings and send out invitations to attendees.

 If you’re looking for a way to share your Outlook Scheduling Assistant with others, you can export your calendar to Excel, and then import it into others’ Outlook calendar folder by following the above steps.

-3. How can I set a time zone for a meeting or appointment in Outlook?
+3. Set a time zone for a meeting or appointment

 Note that when you create such new meetings or appointments, Outlook uses the default time zone in your Outlook preferences for Calendar.
 This doesn’t mean that you cannot specify a different time zone for an event as you are creating it.